EMAIL SIGN UP

 - Safer recruitment.
 We will recruit paid staff and volunteers carefully to minimise the risks to those to whom we provide a service and to fellow workers.
 All workers will be provided with the training and support appropriate to their role so that they can keep people safe.

 - Assigning responsibilities.
 Safeguarding is the responsibility of everyone associated with Torch.
 Some individuals or groups of people have been allocated specific responsibilities.
 Details of these specific responsibilities are contained in the second part of this document.
+Where an allegation suggests that a criminal offence may have been committed then the Police, Police Scotland or Police Service Northern Ireland (PSNI) should be contacted as a matter of urgency.

 - Being accessible.
 This policy and the operational procedures which accompany this policy are available on request in all accessible formats.
 We will seek to provide information on where to get help and advice in relation to abuse, discrimination, bullying or any other matter of concern.